SurfaceAI/road_network_classification/README.md

 #### Details

-The configuration files are constructed to provide one global configuration file that sets parameters regardless of the specific *area of interest*.
+The configuration files are constructed to provide one global configuration that sets parameters regardless of the specific *area of interest*.
 For each area of interest, defined by its geographical bounding box, a dedicated config file is used.
 This allows you to specify multiple areas of interest.
 Within the specific configuration file, you may overwrite any global parameter.
 The `00_global_config.json` is always considered, while you provide the area of interest config file name when starting the program (without `.json` file ending): `python src/main.py -c my_config_file`

 - Specify region for the underlying OSM road network with `osm_region` suitable for your area(s) of interest.
 Names as available from Geofabrik (e.g., "germany", "berlin", "hessen").
 E.g., you can specify "germany" if you have mulitple municipalities all over Germany as areas of interest.
 If you are only interested in a certain region, specify a smaller region, as the initialization runs faster and requires less storage.
 - If you already have pbf files downloaded and stored at a different location, you can change the `pbf_folder`in the global config.
+Otherwise, the file will be downloaded automatically from Geofabrik to `data/osm_pbf`
 - Specify the the bounding box (`minLon`, `minLat`, `maxLon`, `maxLat`) of the area of interest in `configs/my_config_file.json` file and provide a `name`.
 See the example config file `configs/01_1_area_of_interest_config_example.json`.
-- If you want to use a different road network than OSM, set the parameter `osm_region=None` within the config file and set `road_network_path` to your Shapefile source file location.
+- If you want to use a different road network than OSM, set the parameter `osm_region=None` and set `road_network_path` to your Shapefile source file location (either within the global config, if this is true for all area of interests, or only within the specific config file, if this is only true for a single area of interest.
+In the latter case, you also need to provide a new database name `dbname`, as the new road network requires a new database).
-The road network dataset is expected to have a `geom` column and a `road_type` column (with values from: `road`, `path`, `sidewalk`, `cycleway`, `bike_lane`).
+The custom road network dataset is expected to have a `geom` column and a `road_type` column (with values from: `road`, `path`, `sidewalk`, `cycleway`, `bike_lane`).
 If no road type value is available, a column with `null` values will be initialized automatically.
-For each road with value `null` classifications for all potential road types will be returned (according to an road type image classification model).
+For `null` values all potential road types will be returned (i.e., every road will have an additional cycleway and sidewalk geometry).
 You may have an identifier column in your custom road network that you wish to maintain in the output.
 This can be specified via the config parameter `additional_id_column`.
 See the example `configs/01_2_custom_road_network_area_of_interest_config_example.json`

-- In `00_global_config.json` a set of global config parameters that are all set to defaults do not require change (but may be adjusted)
-They consist of the following:
+- In `00_global_config.json` global config parameters may be adjusted (however, reasonable defaults are set) They consist of the following:
-    - Database keys for `dbname`, as specified in `02_credentials.json`
+    - Database name `dbname`
     - Mapillary API specifications:
         - `img_size`indicates the size of the Mapillary image to download, given by the image width.
 Options according to the Mapillary API: `thumb_original_url`, `thumb_2048_url`, `thumb_1024_url`, `thumb_256_url`
         - `parrallel`(bool), whether image download should be parallelized